-This scholarship is provided by the Perry County Farmers Federation to assist members of the Alabama Farmers Federation who plan to attend Marion Military Institute.
+The Perry County Farmers Federation provides this scholarship to assist members of the Alabama Farmers Federation who plan to attend Marion Military Institute.
 Recipients must be from Perry County and have a current Alabama Farmers Federation membership in his/her family name.
 The award may be used for tuition, fees, books, and supplies required for coursework only.

-MMI Board of Trustees and Advisors
+MMI Foundation and Board of Trustees and Advisors

 The Marion Military Institute (MMI) Foundation was organized and incorporated for the purpose of stimulating voluntary private support from alumni, parents, friends, corporations, foundations, and others for the benefit of MMI.
-The Foundation is governed by the MMI Board of Trustees and Advisors, and under provisions of ACT 230-2006 of the Alabama Legislature, the Board also acts as advisors to provide advice and counsel to the President and the Chancellor of the Alabama Community College System.
+The MMI Board of Trustees governs the Foundation, and under provisions of ACT 230-2006 of the Alabama Legislature, the Board also acts as an advising body to provide advice and counsel to the President and the Chancellor of the Alabama Community College System.
 The MMI Foundation serves as the custodian for the MMI endowment, archives, and artifacts.